-Electrical Hazard Management Plan (EHMP) Touch Potential Mitigation
+Electrical Hazard Management Plan (EHMP) touch potential mitigation

 A study on the hazards posed by electrical touch potential is likely to result in a number of modifications being required at station assets.
 Provision has been made in the expenditure forecast for this activity.
-The Wellington area and Hawkes Bay area EHMP studies have been completed and the Taranaki area study is underway.
+The Wellington area, Hawkes Bay area and Taranaki area EHMP studies have been completed.
+Waikato area, Manawatu-Wanganui area, Auckland area, Northland area and Bay of Plenty projects are underway.

-Station Fencing
+Station fencing

-Station fencing is now reaching the end of its service life.
+A large proportion of the station fencing was constructed simultaneously and is now reaching the end of its service life.
 Although fencing can be repaired, often the cost to fully replace is comparable with the patch repairs.
-Where this is the case the fences will be replaced.
+Where this is the case, the fences will be replaced.

-The earthing/bonding system for underground piping is often formed using copper or copper clad electrodes, and is connected via the station mains power supply to a much larger power network which also uses copper to form the earth.
+The earthing/bonding system for underground piping is often formed using copper or copper clad electrodes, and is connected via the station mains power supply to a much larger power network that also uses copper to form the earth.
 When copper and steel are electrically connected together, and both are exposed to soil, the steel will become sacrificial, resulting in corrosion to underground earthed piping.
 Stations with underground piping should be using zinc as the earthing system electrodes, and sacrificial zinc should be bonded to the underground piping in order to achieve protection.
 The 2011 report referred to above gives post-project performance test results for Kaitoke Compressor Station, which was upgraded to a zinc earthing system in 2011, with successful outcomes.